digital-asset/docs.daml.com/docs/2.7.0/docs/daml/considerations.rst

 * Partition contracts along natural lines and touch as few partitions as possible in each transaction (e.g., partition all asset positions into total asset positions, and then only touch one total asset position per transaction)
 * Use contention-free representations where possible

+For more information, see the section on `Avoiding Contention <resource-management/contention-avoiding.html>`__.

 The Daml language follows functional programming principles.
-To build safe, secure smart contracts with Daml, we recommended that the developers embrace functional programming.
-Using functional programming often helps to reduce contention.
+To build safe, secure smart contracts with Daml, we recommend that the developers embrace functional programming.

 The Daml SDK contains tools and libraries that simplify multi-party application development, including defining the application’s schema and implementing off-ledger code that leverages the Canton APIs.